ziqiangbuxiliuhao-dev/Low-Complexity-MVDR/README.md

 liuhao232@mails.ucas.ac.cn
 The main work is implemented in v16.6.py, while beam_new.py corresponds to the work on two-dimensional arrays.
 Although many subfunctions define parameters such as the target direction, interference directions, SNR, and INR, the final parameter settings are determined by `main()`.
-We extend our deepest gratitude to the peer review experts for their selfless contributions and look forward to your valuable and constructive feedback.